Interactive TV Related Standards & Specifications

 ETSI (the European Telecommunications Standards Institute) is a not for profit organization whose mission is to produce the telecommunications standards that will be used for decades to come throughout Europe and beyond. www.etsi.org

-ETV-BIF (Enhanced Television-Binary Interchange Format) - (EBIF) - Part of CableLabs ETV Standard.
-Until OCAP is fully implemented in the cable TV industry, EVT-BIF could be used to extend more basic interactive applications to the currently deployed (and less advanced) set-boxes.
+ETV-BIF (Enhanced Television-Binary Interchange Format, ETV/EBIF) - (EBIF) - (Enhanced Television-Binary Interchange Format, EBIF, ETV) - EBIF, or Enhanced (TV) Binary Interchange Format, is a binary form of XML (extensible markup language).
+EBIF is part of CableLabs' ETV Standard.
+Until tru2way is fully implemented in the cable TV industry, EVT-BIF can be used to extend more basic but impressive interactive applications to the currently deployed (and less advanced) set-boxes.
+A number of interactive TV technology providers work with ETV-BIF (EBIF).

 Also see ETV Standard below.